-(8) a comparison of the Mineral Reserve and Mineral Resource estimates with the previous financial year/period’s estimates together with explanations of material differences [stand-alone];
+(8) a comparison of the mineral reserve and mineral resource estimates with the previous financial year/period’s estimates together with explanations of material differences;

-(9) whether or not the Inferred Mineral Resource category has been included in feasibility studies and, if so, the impact of such inclusion [refer to SAMREC Code paragraph 26];
+(9) whether or not the inferred mineral resource category has been included in feasibility studies and, if so, the impact of such inclusion ;

-(10) any material risk factors that could impact on the Mineral Resource and Reserve Statement [refer to T5.7];
+(10) any material risk factors that could impact on the mineral resource and reserve statement;

-(11) a statement by the directors on any legal proceedings or other material conditions that may impact on the company’s ability to continue mining or exploration activities, or an appropriate negative statement [refer to T1.5];
+(11) a statement by the directors on any legal proceedings or other material conditions that may impact on the company’s ability to continue mining or exploration activities, or an appropriate negative statement ;

-(12) appropriate locality maps and plans [refer to T 1]; and
+(12) appropriate locality maps and plans;

-(13) a summary of environmental management and funding [refer to T5.5].
+(13) a summary of environmental management and funding ; and

+(14) a summary of the governance arrangements and internal controls that the issuer has put in place with respect to its estimates of mineral resources and mineral reserves and the estimation process.

-(iv) Exploration Companies – annual disclosure requirements
+(iv) Exploration

-In addition to the disclosure requirements in 12.13(iii), Exploration Companies must disclose the following information as a part of their annual report, where applicable:
+In addition to the disclosure requirements above the following , where applicable:

+(1) a brief description of any exploration activities, exploration expenditures, exploration results and technical studies undertaken;

-(1) summary information of previous exploration work done by other parties on the property [refer to T1.4,5, T5];
+(2) summary information of previous exploration work done by other parties on the property;

-(2) summary information on the data density and distribution [refer to T2.1(iv)];
+(3) summary information on the data density and distribution ;

-(3) exploration results not incorporated in the Mineral Resource and Reserve Statement including the following, where applicable, or a qualified negative statement:
+(4) exploration results not incorporated in the Mineral Resource and Reserve Statement including the following, where applicable, or a qualified negative statement:

-(aa) the relationship between mineralisation true widths and intercept lengths [T3.1(viii)];
+(aa) the relationship between mineralisation true widths and intercept lengths;

-(bb) data and grade compositing methods and the basis for mineral equivalent calculations [stand-alone but refer to T4.2(ii) and T5.2(iv)];
+(bb) data and grade compositing methods and the basis for mineral equivalent calculations ;

-(cc) for poly-metallic mineralisation or multi-commodity projects, separate identification of the individual components [stand-alone];
+(cc) for poly-metallic mineralisation or multi-commodity projects, separate identification of the individual components;

-(dd) the representivity of reported results [refer to T4.5(i)];
+(dd) the representivity of reported results;

-(ee) other substantive exploration data and results [refer to T3.1(iii)];
+(ee) other substantive exploration data and results ;

-(ff) comment on future exploration work [stand-alone but refer to Section 12.10(e)(ii) and (iii)];
+(ff) comment on future exploration work;

-(gg) the basic tonnage/volume, grade/quality and economic parameters for the exploration target [refer to SAMREC Code paragraphs 21 and 22)]; and
+(gg) the basic tonnage/volume, grade/quality and economic parameters for the exploration target; and

-(hh) sample and assay laboratory quality assurance and quality control procedures [refer to T3.4, 3.5 and 3.6(i)].
+(hh) sample and assay laboratory quality assurance and quality control procedures.

-Part 2: Oil and Gas

-Definitions

-12.14
+Applicant issuers with substantial mineral or oil/gas assets

+12.14 The following provisions apply equally to the applicant issuers with substantial mineral or oil/gas assets:

+(a) the applicant issuers must evidence legal title to undertake mineral or oil/gas activities;

+(b) contents of listing particulars and category 1 circulars in terms of 12.6; and

+(c) announcements in terms of 12.14.

+12.15 If undertaking mining or exploration activities, the contents of the annual report in terms of 12.13.

+Independence of CP, CV and QRE

+12.16 A CP, CV or QRE will not be regarded as independent, if the CP, CV or QRE:

+(a) is the applicant issuer, its subsidiary, associate or division of the applicant issuer;

+(b) controls the applicant issuer;

+(c) is an employee of the applicant issuer

+(d) has an investment or interest in the applicant issuer which is material to the CP/QRE; and

+(e) has or will obtain an interest in the success of a listing, transaction or corporate action, other than fees, unless the JSE decides otherwise.